Can We Really Pray Bad Thoughts Away?

 We hear much about continual prayer, and little about alert, intent prayer.
 The Greek word grēgoreō translated in this verse as “alert” is also translated “watchful,” “awake,” and “vigilant.”

 At times, none of the above words seriously describe our state of mind when we pray.
 It may be prayer time by our schedule and we mumble through the usual words.
-Or we may remember our need to rid ourselves of some bad thoughts, and we mention them with little or no conscious effort.
-In such a state of stupor, prayers do more harm than good.
+In such a state of stupor, prayers do more harm than good if we repeat the bad thoughts mindlessly.

 Jesus, the Model of Alertness